 So, then, speakers are broken in simply by getting used as they are designed.
 That being said, there are some tips to improve the burn-in process of the speakers:

 - Play music/audio with a large dynamic range.

 - Turn the speakers up but not to maximum volume.

-From a subjective standpoint, playing music you’re familiar with may help you to recognize when the burn-in improvements begin to happen.
+From a subjective standpoint, playing music you’re familiar with may help you recognize when the burn-in improvements begin to happen.

 Once again, there is no magic time limit for speaker burn-in.
-My advice is to simply use and enjoy your new speakers as you normally would and let any burn-in occur by itself.
+My advice is to use and enjoy your new speakers as you normally would and let any burn-in occur by itself.
 Try noting the changes in sound that result from burn-in for your own personal knowledge.